Axway/mft-convert/content/en/docs/TransferCFT/concepts/SEND_command/Send_group_of_files_CL.md

 <span id="SNDINDFILEERR"></span>

-## Define the catalog details policy for group- of- files transfers
+## Define the catalog details policy for group-of-files transfers

 If you execute a SEND transfer request for a group of files that uses a sequential file as input, it creates as many transfer requests as there are lines in the input file, possibly causing the catalog to overfill.